Broadband Resources (LWV Rural Caucus)

-The national LWV Rural Caucus will be advocating for better broadband nationwide, especially in rural areas.
+The national LWV Rural Caucus is advocating for better broadband nationwide, especially in rural areas.

 This is a collection of information broadband advocates might find useful.